 So far we described how to encrypt messages, build authenticators, predistribute the necessary keys.
 It might seem as if all we have to do to make a protocol secure is append an authenticator to every message and, if we want confidentiality, encrypt the message.

 In a variation of this attack called a suppress-replay attack, an adversary might merely delay your message (by intercepting and later replaying it), so that it is received at a time when it is no longer appropriate.
 For example, an adversary could delay your order to buy stock from an auspicious time to a time when you would not have wanted to buy.
 Although this message would in a sense be the original, it wouldn’t be timely.
 So we also need to ensure timeliness.
 Originality and timeliness may be considered aspects of integrity.
 Ensuring them will in most cases require a nontrivial, back-and-forth protocol.

 The second problem we have not yet solved is how to establish a session key.
-A session key is a symmetric-key cipher key generated on the fly and used for just one session.
+A session key is a secret-key cipher key generated on the fly and used for just one session.
 This too involves a nontrivial protocol.